corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 ### Update the Identity Manager's service address.

-To update the service address of the Identity Manager, use the `set-address` command.
+To update the service address of the Identity Manager, use the `set-admin-address` command.
 Changing the address of the Identity Manager service also means you can update the Context of the current session to match the new address.

 When entering the address, you must enter `<host>-<port>`.
 The `port` value must be the same as the value for `adminListener` in the services configuration file. **[PLEASE CHECK THIS]**

 **Sample command structure**

-`cenm identity-manager config set-address -a=<address> [-c=<useContext>] [-o=<outputType>]`
+`cenm identity-manager config set-admin-address -a=<address> [-c=<useContext>] [-o=<outputType>]`

 **Options**